wesleysee/dynamix/README.md

 - Real-time page updates, the status view of your array is always up-to-date.
 - Tabbed viewing, more efficient use of the available screen area, scrolling is hardly required.
-- Improved fonts, better readibility and consistency of the sans-serif and monospace fonts in different browsers.
+- Improved visibility, better readibility and consistency of the sans-serif and monospace fonts in different browsers.
 - Improved operability, no more accidental cancellations or wrong button clicking.

 #### Overview